freeCodeCamp/freeCodeCamp/client/src/guide/english/working-in-tech/code-reviews/index.md

 Is is important to be humble throughout the code review process.
 Accept your mistakes, and be professional when pointing out improvements or errors in the code of your fellow team members.

+## Want to learn more?

+* [GitHub Documentation](https://github.com/features/code-review) : Learn how to write better code and document your changes with version control.